craws/OpenAtlas/install/upgrade/upgrade.md

     npm install

 #### IIIF related clean up
-In case you followed the installation instruction for Debian: although it works as is you could follow the instructions below to avoid unneeded error and warn messages in your logs.
+If you followed our Debian install instruction: although it works you can follow these instructions to avoid error and warn messages in your logs:

+* Replace **Location** with **Directory** (2 times) in **/etc/apache2/mods-available/iipsrv.conf**, see **install/iipsrv.conf** for an
+updated example
-Disable systemd to try starting the IIPImage server (it's started via Apache)
+* Disable systemd to try starting the IIPImage server because it's already started via Apache

     sudo systemctl disable iipsrv.service

-Replace "Location" with "Directory" (2 times) in /etc/apache2/mods-available/iipsrv.conf

-See /etc/apache2/mods-available/iipsrv.conf for an updated example.

 ### 7.17.x to 8.0.0
 This is a major upgrade which utilizes newer versions of underlying software.